Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-64bit-Installer/README.md

 #### Controller Support
 - Xidi input wrapper
-  - Modern controller compatibility
+- Modern XInput controller support
-  - Xbox controller support
+- Xbox controller compatibility
-  - Remapping via Xidi.ini
+- Full remapping via `Xidi.ini`

+Controller notes:
+- **Start** opens the in-game menu
+- **Back** toggles FOV when mapped to F1
+- If you change the FOV hotkey in `scripts/chip.ini`, update it in `Xidi.ini` as well
+- roll with the right stick like in the ps1 version

 ---